 Nitroglycerin is a medicine that helps relax the blood vessels leading to the heart.
-It is used to prevent and treat chest pain (angina).
+It is used to prevent and treat chest pain (angina), as well as extremely high blood pressure and other conditions.
 Nitroglycerin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Brand names of nitroglycerin tablets include: